 I booked our trip especially keeping in mind the weekend so I visit the market and I have to say, no regrets at all.

 Try street side food and fresh fruits.
 If you’re adventurous, there are a lot of places that you can try silkworms from 😉

 If you’re walking around the city, you will notice lots of stalls selling fresh fruit juices.
 These cost hardly a dollar and you can get to try some pretty good combinations.
 Also, do not forget to try Durian, known as the smelliest fruit in the world but also the tastiest!
 If you aren’t a risk taker, you can get durian chips which are a dehydrated version minus some smell.

 Visiting China Town or Khao San Road will expose you to some crazy street side food, some of which are almost alive when eaten.

 The Floating Market is something which should absolutely not be missed from the places to see in Bangkok.
-Damnoen Saduak Floating Market is located around an hour and a half away from the main city, but we managed to hire a private cab that cost AED 300 for the boat ride alone.
+Damnoen Saduak Floating Market is located around an hour and a half away from the main city, but we managed to hire a private cab that cost AED 300 approx. for the boat ride as well.

 The trip promises a 2-hour boat ride where you can stop for pictures and shopping plus a 10-minute stop at two temples and a Coconut Sugar Factory.

 Thailand is a land of fresh produce, you get to see that a lot on the boats passing by at the Floating Market.
 Beware of the side stalls that sell you souvenirs, always ask for half the price they tell you!
 We got tricked into paying AED 60 for something that just cost AED 15 in a local mall 🙁